FINANCIAL AID RATE73%

 Other 4-Year Public Colleges

 The list of schools below have been selected by researching which schools offer similar programs to Metropolitan State College of Denver.

-- University of Northern Colorado in Greeley, CO (49 miles away)
+- University of Northern Colorado in Sterling, CO (49 miles away)

-- University of Colorado at Colorado Springs in Colorado Springs, CO (59 miles away)
+- University of Colorado at Colorado Springs in Denver, CO (59 miles away)

-- Colorado State University - Pueblo in Pueblo, CO (102 miles away)
+- Colorado State University - Pueblo in Boulder, CO (102 miles away)